rqlite/rqlite/DOC/DATA_API.md

     ["SELECT * FROM foo WHERE name=?", "fiona"]
 ]'
 ```
-Currently named parameters are not yet supported, only simple parameters that use `?`.

 ### Named Parameters
 Named parameters are also supported.
 To use this feature set the values using a dictionary, like so: